Pernink: History

 At the beginning of the 16th century, mining pioneers settled in the area which was dominated by dense forest at the time.
 According to legend, a bear found ore here.
 The legend is preserved in the coat of arms and also in the German name (Bär = 'bear').
 In 1532, the settlement was promoted to a mining town by the then owner of the estate, Jindřich Schlick.
 The town received further privileges in 1559 and 1562.

 The predominant industry was the mining of silver and tin.
 The area between Pernink, Abertamy and Horní Blatná used to be called "silver triangle".
 Following the Thirty Years' War, most of the Protestant miners left to neighbouring Saxony.
 Mining was gradually replaced by forestry and crafts.

 In the first half of the 19th century, Adalbert Meinl founded a textile factory.
 Small workshops for the manufacturing of wooden and iron products were established.
 In 1843, the town had almost 1,800 residents living in 207 houses.
 The economic situation was bolstered by the opening of the railway in 1899.
 In the inter-war period, the number of residents rose to approximately 3,500.

 From 1938 to 1945, it was annexed by Nazi Germany and administered as part of the Reichsgau Sudetenland.
-After World War II, almost 90% of the inhabitants were expelled.
+After World War II, the German-speaking inhabitants were expelled (almost 90% of the population).
 The area was resettled with hundreds of new Czech settlers in 1946.
 Following the closure of uranium mines in Jáchymov, the number of residents decreased.